*Please note, the following post has been updated with the most recent SECURE Act of 2019

 Inherited annuity notes of warning

-Just because I’ve laid out all of your options doesn’t mean they are all possible.
+Just because I’ve laid out your options doesn’t mean they are all possible.
 Some annuity companies have gotten wise and now limit payout options.
 Even annuity owners can, in many cases, limit the distribution options for beneficiaries.
 Estate planning is required!

 you to consider sharing it with them.
 You can do this easily via any of the share